adradr/gensim/README.md

 ### Oscillator of creatures

 Creatures are using a synthetic internal oscillator which influences their sensory and action outputs.
-The underlying formula is a simple sinus wave to primitivly replicate a circadian rythm.
+The underlying formula is a simple sinus wave to replicate primitive a circadian rythm.

 ![sinus-wave-oscillator](img/oscillator.png)